loanahoang/Summer-Intro.to.IM/FinalProject/README.md

-I am thinking of improving my midterm into a 2-player game using push button instead of the mouse and 1-player at before (Space Ship Invasion).
+## Concepts:
+Improving Space Ship Invasion (midterm project) by changing the interaction with game via physical button on Arduino instead of using the mouse like before

+## Details:

+### Input:
+ - Yellow push button: Going left
+ - Red push button: Going right
+ - Blue push button: Shoot the bullet from teh spaceship
+ - Green push button: Restart the game

+ ### Output:
+- Motion on Processing

+## Demonstration Video